HELLO MY NAME IS CAMPAIGN…

 And so Kate founded the ‘Hello My Name Is’ campaign using social media initially to remind healthcare staff about the importance of introductions in healthcare which has since been rolled out across number hospitals in the UK and Ireland.
 In her own words she said ……..“I firmly believe it is not just about common courtesy, but it runs much deeper.
 Introductions are about making a human connection between one human being who is suffering and vulnerable, and another human being who wishes to help.
 They begin therapeutic relationships and can instantly build trust in difficult circumstances.
 In my mind #hellomynameis is the first rung on the ladder to providing truly person-centred, compassionate care”

-And so we are officially on the this first rung of the ladder in Temple Street to providing truly person-centred, compassionate care.
+And so we are officially on the this first rung of the ladder in CHI at Temple Street to providing truly person-centred, compassionate care.
 By acknowledging and launching this campaign, we are acknowledging patients, no matter how small they are and their families as partners in their own care.

-We are saying that we will go out of our way to ensure that we are treat all people who walk through the door of Temple Street dignity, respect and kindness.
+We are saying that we will go out of our way to ensure that we are treat all people who walk through the door of CHI at Temple Street dignity, respect and kindness.
 We will provide care that is coordinated and We will support patients and families to develop the knowledge, skills and confidence to make informed choices.

 We will continue to create an environment where we can all engage with patients and deliver care that is focused on their individual needs and goals.
 But at the very core of this we are asking you all to introduce yourselves whenever you interact with patients and families and indeed each other.